datagrok-ai/public/help/datagrok/navigation/drag-and-drop.md

 ---

 Datagrok lets almost all objects be drag-and-dropped, which makes a lot of interactions more intuitive.
-As soon as a user starts dragging an object, all possible drop zones get highlighed.
+As soon as a user starts dragging an object, all possible drop zones get highlighted.

 Here are some of commonly used drag-and drop operations: